py2ai/py2ai.github.io/_posts/2026-09-18-Octop-Self-Hosted-Multi-Agent-AI-Assistant.md

 <img src="/assets/img/diagrams/octop/octop-architecture.svg" alt="Octop architecture: clients and surfaces, HTTP API layer, domain core, harness libraries, persistence and data" style="max-width:100%;height:auto;" />
 </div>

-*The architecture map above was generated with the same [GitDiagram](https://pyshine.com/GitDiagram-Turn-Any-GitHub-Repo-Into-An-Interactive-Architecture-Diagram/) pipeline we use for every post in this series, so every node you can click links to a real file in the repository.
+*The architecture map above is drawn from the real repository tree, so every node you can click links to a real file.
 Notice how the whole right side of the diagram — the harness libraries — is imported rather than reimplemented.*

 ## One process, no queue, no ceremony